Annapurna Base Camp Trek

-Annapurna Base Camp trekking trail passes through beautiful villages, terraced farmlands, lush hills of oak and bamboo trees, sparkling streams and glacial moraines.
+Annapurna Base Camp’s trekking trail passes through beautiful villages, terraced farmlands, lush hills of oak and bamboo trees, sparkling streams, and glacial moraines.
 In spring everybody becomes more excited while trekking on this trail.
-Because its time of blossoming rhododendron flowers and it makes the hills colorful.
+Because it’s a time for blossoming rhododendron flowers and it makes the hills colorful.

 Annapurna Base Camp trekking has some long steep climbs and descends on stone steps however the trekking is not difficult.
-Among all base camp trekking routes of Nepal, Annapurna Base camp is the easier and quick reachable base camp trekking.
+Among all base camp trekking routes in Nepal, Annapurna Base Camp is the easier and more quickly reachable base camp trekking.
 It does not need any climbing and hiking experience.

-Annapurna Base Camp trek begins from Nayapul is reachable one hour drive from Pokhara.
-From here the trail follows of the Modi Khola (stream).
+Annapurna Base Camp trek begins from Nayapul and is a reachable one-hour drive from Pokhara.
+From here the trail follows the Modi Khola (stream).
 Then it ascends to Ghorepani crossing some beautiful Magar villages through rhododendron forests.
-From Ghorepani, it’s hourly morning hike to Poonhill.
-Leaving Ghorepani you walk ahead to join with the main trail of Annapurna Base Camp at Chhomrong.
+From Ghorepani, it’s an hourly morning hike to Poonhill.
+Leaving Ghorepani you walk ahead to join the main trail of Annapurna Base Camp at Chhomrong.
 Furthermore, you continue climbing to Machhapuchare Base Camp (3700m) via the places of Dobhan and Deurali.
 From Machhapurchare Base Camp it is only a few hours of walking distance to your dream destination.

-After the visit to Annapurna Base Camp, you retrace your steps all the way down to Nayapul with night stopover at Bamboo and Jhinu Danda.
-Jhinu Danda has natural hot Spring where you can soothe your aching body.
-Finally, you ending your trekking at Nayapul.
+After the visit to Annapurna Base Camp, you retrace your steps all the way down to Nayapul with a night stopover at Bamboo and Jhinu Danda.
+Jhinu Danda has a natural hot Spring where you can soothe your aching body.
+Finally, you end your trekking at Nayapul.
 Then you drive back to Pokhara followed by to Kathmandu.

 Annapurna Base Camp Trek Cost

 Excellent Himalaya Trek and Expedition is a leading operator of Annapurna Base Camp Trekking run by local experts and Sherpas of Nepal.
-We are pleased to offer the Annapurna Base Camp Trek package at the price of USD 725 Per Person for a group size of two persons in a private tour basis.
+We are pleased to offer the Annapurna Base Camp Trek package at the price from USD 725 to USD 830 Per Person for a group size of two persons on a private tour basis.
 For the solo trekker, we have a separate special price.

-The given 14 days Annapurna Base Camp Trek cost includes accommodation in every place, food during trekking, trekking guide, trekking permit, all ground transportation, local taxes etc.
+The given 14 days Annapurna Base Camp Trek cost includes accommodation in every place, food during trekking, a trekking guide, a trekking permit, all ground transportation, local taxes, etc.

 Short Annapurna Base Camp Trek

-Annapurna Base Camp Trek can also be completed in 11 days.
-We recommend 11 days ABC trek for the people who do not have time for 14 days of ABC trip.
+Annapurna Base Camp Trek can also be completed in 9 days and 12 days.
+We recommend a 9 or 12 days ABC trek for people who do not have time for 14 days of ABC trip.

-The price of Short of Annapurna Base Camp Trek is USD 625 Per Person for a minimum group size of two people.
-The price includes accommodation, food during trekking, experienced mountain guide, all ground transport, trekking permit, airport transfers, all local taxes etc.
+The price of Short of Annapurna Base Camp Trek (9 days) is from USD 590 to 650 Per Person and the cost of 12 days ABC trek is USD 690 to 760 Per Person for a minimum group size of two people.
+The price includes accommodation, food during trekking, an experienced mountain guide, all ground transport, a trekking permit, airport transfers, all local taxes, etc.

 Go with Locals (Excellent Himalaya Trek and Expedition), Save money and Have an unforgettable happy experience.

-About Trip Date of Annapurna Base Camp Trek
+About the Trip Date of Annapurna Base Camp Trek

-The trip departure date of Annapurna Base Camp will be on any date which you select on your choice.
-We organize ABC trek as your private tour.
+The trip departure date of Annapurna Base Camp will be on any date you select of your choice.
+We organize the ABC Trek as your private tour.

 About Optional Activities for Annapurna Base Camp Trek